Contents at a glance

-The StrongArm fixed full-tang blade survival knife is a reasonably priced model, which comes in two different color schemes and two different edge finish.
+The StrongArm is a fixed blade full-tang survival knife available at a reasonable price.
+It comes in two different color schemes and two different edge finish.
 You can choose either full black or coyote colored versions.
 Edge finishes are available as fine plain edge or a serrated one, which is slightly more expensive.
 I would personally go with the plain one.

-The blade is 4.8 inches long and overall length of the knife is 9.8 inches.
-It is made of 420HC stainless steel with black finish.
+The black 420HC stainless steel blade is 4.8 inches long and the overall length of the knife is 9.8 inches.

-The handle is made of glass-filled nylon with an overmold made of rubber, which has a slightly tacky feel to it.
-There is a striking pommel at the base of the handle, which can be used for breaking through hard surfaces, but it is slightly difficult to use it for hammering due to its shape.
+The glass-filled nylon handle has a rubber overmold, which has a slightly tacky feel to it.
+There is a striking pommel at the base of the handle designed for breaking through hard surfaces.
+The pommel is slightly difficult to use for hammering due to its irregular shape.

 Another interesting part of the whole package is the fact that it is shipping with a modular sheath system.
 Thanks to the system, the knife can be carried on MOLLE, vertical belt, or horizontals belt.